YarenYilmaz/Credit-Prediction/README.md

 ## Result
-After the comparison of runtimes and mean absolute errors, the Random Forest algorithms is chosen.
+After the comparison of runtimes and mean absolute errors, the Random Forest algorithm is chosen.